 Effective each January and July, the local government sales tax rates may be adjusted.
 The latest revised local rates can be found online using the Illinois Tax Rate Finder.

-Form IL-1040 includes a line for reporting Illinois Use Tax.
+Form IL-1040 includes a line for reporting Illinois use tax, which is the same 6.25% as the state sales tax.

 Personal and real property taxes